| How lying marketers sold Roe v. Wade to

 logically, if sex without consequences is the top priority which it has

 become then abortion simply has to be OK, no matter what.
+Second, a huge factor in making abortion acceptable,

 indeed a fundamental American right, has been the change in American law: